 In 2019, total revenue was $56.7 million.
-This is an 81% increase from 2018, where revenue totaled $31.3 million.
-However, total operating expenses also increased from $44.3 million in 2018 to $60 million in 2019.
+That was an 81% increase from 2018, when revenue totaled $31.3 million.
+However, total operating expenses also increased, from $44.3 million in 2018 to $60 million in 2019.
 That’s a 35.5% increase.
 But net loss decreased from $23.3 million in 2018 to $18.3 million in 2019.

 Berkeley Lights filed to go public on June 26, 2020.
 And Berkeley Lights stock launched on the Nasdaq on July 16, 2020.
 The original price range was $19 to $20.
 But stock started trading at $22 a share.
 The company offered 8.1 million shares.
 The offering gave Berkeley Lights a market cap of $1.5 billion.